 Internal links are hyperlinks that connect pages within the same website.

-External links are hyperlinks that point to a different domain.
+External links (or outbound links) are hyperlinks that point to a different domain.

 Backlinking is one of the most important search ranking factors.